CocoaPress/docs/docs/Advanced/LargePrints.md

 ## Pause Print

 PrusaSlicer and Marlin Firmware allow you to instruct your printer to pause at a given point in the print.
-This can allow you to make creative and imaginative prints, like hot cocoa bombs! <!-- TODO link hot chocolate cocoa bombs and/or add photos. -->
+This can allow you to make creative and imaginative prints, like hot cocoa bombs!

 ![](../img/advanced/hotcocoabomb.jpg)